kartikeynagpal/Predictions/README.md

 ## Description

 This project focuses on implementing a Kalman filter to make predictions based on given datasets.
 The primary objective is to provide an efficient and accurate method for data prediction and error analysis.
-This tool is designed for researchers, engineers, and anyone interested in data prediction techniques.

 ## Installation Instructions